 What is the Student Technology Assistant (STA) Program?

 Launched in the spring semester of 2007, the Student Technology Assistant (STA) program, funded by the Provost's office and executed by ITS, is designed to engage faculty in the use and implementation of technology in teaching and curriculum development, either online or in the classroom.
-Student Technology Assistants (STA) are paired one-on-one with faculty members for one semester and work as many as 12 hours per week.
+Student Technology Assistants (STA) are trained and paired one-on-one with faculty members for one entire semester and work as many as 12 hours per week on a specific project.